turric4n/Notification.Jobs/README.md

 # Notifications and Scheduled Jobs framework for .NET
 Fresh Hangfire framework to manage Scheduled jobs with some adventages :

-- Put jobs in another projects inside the same solution
+- Split jobs in other projects
 - Import .NET jobs from another projects
 - Not only hangfire (future)
 - Cron expressions